 When first impressions are make or break, your content needs to be well optimised within the dimensions of the email; if the reader cannot state the email’s purpose when viewing the space ‘above the fold’, interest can quickly dwindle.
 With a finite amount of time to deliver the right message, your text should be concise and relevant and call to actions clear.

 Unsure how to say it?
 Consider letting the visuals do a share of the talking to gratify short attention spans.
 Do be careful not to build an email that is one whole image, however, as this will often see your email detected as spam.

 Needing inspiration?
 Visit: https://reallygoodemails.com/

-It is often said that ‘timing is everything’, but when it comes to emails there is no ‘magic moment’ that outweighs any other send time: As stated by MailChimp, there is never a time of the week in which everyone drops what they are doing and decides to fully engage with their emails.
-Many studies have suggested that weekdays at 10/11am are a prime time to target, but if all companies are following the same trend then it will only see your campaign face more competition.
+It is often said that timing is everything, but when it comes to emails, there is no ‘magic moment’ that outweighs any other send time.
+As stated by MailChimp, there is never a time of the week in which everyone drops what they are doing and decides to engage fully with their emails.
+Many studies have suggested that weekdays at 10/11 am are a prime time to target, but if all companies follow the same trend, your campaign will only see more competition.

 That said, there are open rate trends that are useful to know when planning your email campaign.